SKB-CGN/ioBroker.energiefluss/README.md

 - change fontfaces of the values and texts (own fonts can be imported)
 - change the font size for label, values and %-texts
 - define a color for the the car icon, if its charging
+- Some Values can have different colors, if their value is zero (consumption, production, grid and battery)

 Technical:
 - define Datapoints for each circle